LLM-Driven Usefulness Judgment for Web Search Evaluation: Experimental Setup

 \section{Experimental Setup}

-In this portion, we briefly describe our experiment setup and the LLM models used.
-The experiment\footnote{Code is available at \url{https://github.com/moulydewan/LLMUsefulnessLabels}} was conducted in three parts: (1) baseline data as a benchmark to compare results, (2) session and rubrics data with TRUE and (3) fine-tuned baseline data incorporating TRUE to improve performance.
-All information was passed using zero-shot prompting following the DNA template, asking the LLM to label the usefulness of clicked documents as: \textbf{3 = Very Useful}, \textbf{2 = Fairly Useful}, \textbf{1 = Somewhat Useful}, and \textbf{0 = Not Useful at all}.
-We evaluated OpenAI’s GPT-3.5 Turbo, GPT-4o \citep{achiam2023gpt} and Meta’s open-source LLMs (Llama 3.3 70B-Instruct, Llama 3.2 3B-Instruct, Llama 3.1 8B-Instruct) \citep{dubey2024llama}.
-Experiments were conducted via AWS Bedrock for LLaMa models and OpenAI APIs for GPT models, following parameter settings from \cite{thomas_large_2024} with temperature set to 0 and top\_p to 1.
-We chose GPT models due to their strong performance in prior LLM-based relevance labeling, while also exploring competitive open-source alternatives.
-For \textbf{ground truth} evaluation, we used human-annotated usefulness labels from the THUIR-KDD'19 and QRef datasets.
-These datasets provide 0–3 usefulness scores for clicked documents, enabling us to benchmark LLM-generated labels against standardized annotations.
-For \textbf{evaluation metrics}, we use Spearman’s rank correlation to measure alignment between LLM predictions and ground truth.
-This metric is suitable for our ordinal-scale labels (0, 1, 2, 3) as it evaluates monotonic relationships rather than assuming linearity.
+In this section, we describe our experimental setup and evaluated LLMs.
+All experiments use zero-shot prompting based on the DNA template, where LLMs assign usefulness labels to clicked documents as: \textbf{3 = Very Useful}, \textbf{2 = Fairly Useful}, \textbf{1 = Somewhat Useful}, and \textbf{0 = Not Useful at all}.
+We evaluate OpenAI’s GPT-3.5 Turbo and GPT-4o Mini~\citep{achiam2023gpt}, along with Meta’s LLaMA models (Llama 3.3 70B-Instruct, Llama 3.2 3B-Instruct, and Llama 3.1 8B-Instruct)~\citep{dubey2024llama}.
+Experiments are conducted using AWS Bedrock for LLaMA and OpenAI APIs for GPT models, following \cite{thomas_large_2024} with temperature = 0 and top\_p = 1.
+We include GPT models for their strong performance in relevance labeling while also evaluating competitive open-source alternatives.
+Ground-truth evaluation uses user-provided usefulness labels ($U_u$).
+Given the ordinal nature of these labels (0–3), we report Spearman’s rank correlation ($\rho$) for internal comparisons, and additionally report Spearman’s $\rho$, Cohen’s $\kappa$, precision, recall, F1, and MAE for comparisons with state-of-the-art methods.